JSTOR-Labs/plant-humanities/dragon_tree.md

 ## Dragon’s Blood: from Herbals to Enlightenment Science

 After decades of violent attacks against the Guanches, resulting in their extermination, Spanish conquistadors finally vanquished the last of the Canary Islands in 1496.
-A natural stopping point for travelers to the New World as well as Africa, the Atlantic islands (omprised of the Canary Islands, as well as the Portuguese Azores and Madeira) welcomed Europeans of all stripes from the sixteenth century onwards.
+A natural stopping point for travelers to the New World as well as Africa, the Atlantic islands (comprised of the Canary Islands, as well as the Portuguese Azores and Madeira) welcomed Europeans of all stripes from the sixteenth century onwards.
 It was during this period of integration of the Canaries into the burgeoning European sphere of influence, then, that D. draco emerged on the stage of European gardens.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/d/df/Berthelot_drago_franchy.jpg" title="Engraving of the dragos of the House of Franchy in the Villa de La Orotava, published in 1838 in Sabin Berthelot's work _Histoire Naturelle des Iles Canaries_ Atlas">

 Throughout its dissemination into European spaces from the Age of Discovery, Dragon’s Blood was understood chiefly as a medicament.
 Soon after its introduction, the sticky scarlet resin became nothing short of a with widespread potential to prevent a host of illnesses.[^8]  As a result, the so-called “draco arbor” features in famous early modern herbals, such as John Gerard’s The Herball, or Generall Historie of Plantes (1633) and John Parkinson’s Theatrum Botanicum (1640).
 Both authors pointed to the Atlantic islands as the tree’s most common habitat; as for D. draco’s medical uses, Gerard and Parkinson also agreed —its resin was believed to have effective astringent properties to treat gonorrhea, dysentery, spitting blood, and loose teeth.
 Gerard noted that “smiths also use it to varnish over their works,” while Parkinson doubted “painters can bring it to be a fit color to be used in their works.”[^9]